Killa Season

-Killa Season is the fifth studio album by Harlem rapper Cam'ron.
-The album was released on May 16, 2006, by Diplomat Records, Asylum Records and Atlantic Records.
+Killa Season is the soundtrack to the 2006 film of the same name and the fifth studio album by Harlem rapper Cam'ron.
+The album was released on May 16, 2006, by Diplomat Records, Asylum Records, and Atlantic Records.
 Cam'ron was also the executive producer of the album.
 The album received positive reviews but critics found the production and content lesser compared to Purple Haze.
 Killa Season sold 114,000 copies in its first week, debuting at number two on the Billboard 200.